 Have a Rubik's Cube competition instead of a first dance #Reception Advice#first dance alternatives#games#steal-this-idea Updated Oct 12 2015 (Posted Aug 3 2012) Catherine Clark bijouxandbits Photos by Craig Volpe Sometimes you just don't dance.
 So what do you do if you want to have a little reception highlight as a couple without hoofing it to music?
 How about a little friendly competition between newlyweds?
 In this case, Amy and Jess decided on a Rubik's Cube battle!
 Here's how it went down: My sister/maid of honor/emcee called us down to the dance floor, and we assumed the dancing position while she started the music.
 The music was our cue to reach over and grab two Rubik's Cubes from our friends at the nearest table, who had previously been assigned the task of messing them up.
 Despite the fact that I'd been the one who taught Jess how to solve a cube when we first met, he won the competition.
 Check out the rest of Amy and Jess' glittery rustic barn wedding, because there is a TON to see.
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Traci & Tony's mismatched picnic forest wedding NEXT The hunt for red wedding flats Show/Hide comments [ 3 ] I would win!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Traci & Tony's mismatched picnic forest wedding NEXT The hunt for red wedding flats Show/Hide comments [ 3 ] I would win!
 My partner and I each have a Rubik's cube, but mine's looser (his sticks weirdly sometimes) so I usually win.
 Reply Waow!
 What amazing story.
-1 agrees Reply Awesome idea!
+Reply Awesome idea!
 The guests must have gotten a kick out of it.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.